tasks/docs/docs/subscribe.md

 Google Play subscriptions come with a 7-day free trial.
 You can upgrade, downgrade, or cancel your subscription at any time

+### Choose your own subscription price

+Tasks offers the ability to choose your own subscription price.
+You can unlock all in-app features for as little as $0.99 USD/year, however you will not have access to the Tasks.org synchronization service

 ### Synchronization with Tasks.org

-In order to synchronize your data with Tasks.org's synchronization service, as well as unlock all in-app purchases, you must maintain one of the following:
+In order to synchronize your data with Tasks.org's synchronization service you must maintain one of the following:

 * Google Play subscription for $2.99/month or $29.99/year
 * [GitHub sponsorship](https://github.com/sponsors/abaker) for $3/month

-### Choose your own subscription price

-Tasks also offers the option of choosing your own subscription price.
-You can unlock all in-app features for as little as $0.99/year, however you will not have access to the Tasks.org synchronization service

 ### One-time purchases